 Fig. 3.1.
 Basic structures of centralized vs distributed system [6]

-Before getting into a detailed operating model, we will explain a few important terms, as follows:
+Before getting into a detailed operating model, we define a few important terms, as follows:

 Parent Block: Any block preceding the current block is called a parent block.
 The parent block’s structure is hashed and included in the current one as an input.